THE MEANING OF HUMAN-COMPUTER INTERACTION

 behavior or citizens.
 In this sense it can be related with one of the first

-for monitoring and control of the population of a prison efficiently create a
+that systems for monitoring and control of the population of a prison

-objective decisions about the treatment and disposition of criminal
+to make completely objective decisions about the treatment and disposition of

-for offender in quoted excerpts from the study transforms
+"citizen" for offender in quoted excerpts from the

-serious and humane objectives for prisoners into a nightmare for citizens.
+study transforms serious and humane objectives for prisoners into a nightmare

+for citizens.
 The RCRC (p.
-250f.) goes on noting that most of the information
+250f.) goes on noting that most of the

 is entered in coded form.
 "The extent to which coding conventions match